gkapfham/www.gregorykapfhammer-old.com/_posts/2019-11-15-Breaking-Benefits.md

 Ubuntu started to ship with the Unity desktop environment I happily used it for years, learning how to tweak it so that it was as minimal as possible.
-When Unity was no longer available in Ubuntu, I briefly tried to use GNOME Shell, only too find it too slow for my laptop and too cumbersome for my daily use.
+When Unity was no longer available in Ubuntu, I briefly tried to use GNOME Shell, only to find it too slow for my laptop and too cumbersome for my daily use.
 Even after multiple recommendations to use the i3 window manager, I was hesitant to adopt it due to concerns about the time required to create another customized configuration.
-After the failings of GNOME became to much for me, I learned about i3 from friends who were already using it, leveraging their configurations to craft one of my own.
-Today, my customized configuration of i3 is a delight to use and I could not imagine return to heavy-weight environments such as Unity or GNOME Shell!
+After the failings of GNOME became too much for me, I learned more about i3 from friends who were already using it, leveraging their configurations to craft one of my own.
+Today, my customized configuration of i3 is a delight to use and I could not imagine returning to heavy-weight environments such as Unity or GNOME Shell!

 In summary, I might still be using Windows, plotting data with commercial software, and managing my own version control server if it were not for all of